MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 This runnable example shows how grug handles division by 0.

-See the bottom of this post for details on how functions taking too long and stack overflows are handled.
+See the bottom of this post for details on how functions that take too long, and stack overflows are handled.

 ### Compiling